JordanEckert/Minas_Gerais/README.md

 •	Could we predict the heavy metal contents by the soil properties?

 •	Are the heavy metal contents in rock related to the heavy metal contents in soil?

+Files are organized the following way:

+- <u> minas_gerais_EDA.R:</u> This file details the data cleaning process as well as creates the leaflet graphic, boxplots, scatterplots.
+Additionally, this file is used for correlation analysis and UMAP
+- <u> minas_gerais_ESDA.R:</u> This file details more indepth spatial methods including variograms and Moran's coefficient calculation.
+MULTISPATI analysis is also done to describe possible spatial patternings
+- <u> minas_gerais_analysis.R:</u> This file details multiscale analysis with Moran's Eigenvector Maps.
+Additional spatial regression is performed.
+Finally, spatial regression is compared to machine learning methods.

 ----